-- 20.1 WPRA Director(s) may co-approve an event, meaning that the WPRA is the secondary approving association, with another sanctioning association/producer, being the primary. - 20.1.1 In these events, payoffs and rules of the primary association will be followed.
-Money won in the 1D will count for Divisional Circuit Standings for adult WPRA card members and for Junior's it counts for WPRA Junior World Standings and WPRA Junior Circuit Standings, if applicable. - 20.1.1.1 Contestants may enter as many times as allowed by primary sanctioning association, but money for standings, if applicable, will only count on the highest placing in the 1D. - 20.1.2 Divisional Circuit co-approval fee is \$35.00 for a single day payout regardless of the number of classes/\$45.00 for two days or greater. - 20.1.3 Applications must be received in WPRA office thirty (30) days prior to event and be posted on www.wpra.com for no less than fourteen (14) days without board approval.
-Applications received 30-16 days prior to event will receive a late fee of \$20 for expedited processing. - 20.1.3.1 Results must be sent into the WPRA within seven (7) days of completion of event. - 20.1.4 Divisional Circuit Standings will include all winnings, by circuits for all Divisional Circuit co-approved events.
+- 20.1.2 Divisional Circuit co-approval fee is \$35.00 for a single day payout regardless of the number of classes/\$45.00 for two days or greater. - 20.1.3 Applications must be received in WPRA office thirty (30) days prior to event and be posted on www.wpra.com for no less than fourteen (14) days without board approval.
+Applications received 30-16 days prior to event will receive a late fee of \$20 for expedited processing. - 20.1.3.1 Results must be sent into the WPRA within seven (7) days of completion of event. - 20.1.4 Divisional Circuit Standings will include winnings, by circuits for all Divisional Circuit co-approved events.